 How the Netflix Extra Member Feature Works and Who Can Use It

-Key attributes of the Extra Member feature:
+Key limits of the Extra Member feature:

 Pros & Cons of Netflix’s Extra Member Feature